Welcome to Chelsea Community Church!

 We are an inclusive, independent, lay-led and non-denominational Christian community; we invite you to read our brief mission statement .
 We also invite you to visit our meditation space here.
 Our congregation meets weekly, Sundays at 12 p.m., except for the month of August through Labor Day, at 346 West 20th St., New York, between 8th and 9th Avenues, where we are fortunate to be able to share the beautiful space of historic St. Peter’s Church in Chelsea.

 Since our founding we have been blessed with a number of extraordinary music directors.
 Approximately twice monthly we also enjoy the work of gifted musicians in our program of special music, now funded by a legacy from former music director John Eggleston.
-We are pleased to have the weekly services of Jeff Cubeta, above, as our CCC music director.
+We are pleased to have the weekly services of Jeff Cubeta, as our CCC music director.
 He holds a B.S. in music education from Indiana University of Pennsylvania and is also a songwriter and works as a pianist/musical director in the concert/cabaret world.

 The Reading Group continues to meet each Sunday at 10:30 a.m. in the Rectory Chapel.

 On Sunday, Nov.
-23rd, we will start reading The Reason For God; Belief in an Age of Skepticism, by Tim Keller, Pastor of Redeemer Presbyterian Church in NYC.
+23rd, we began reading The Reason For God; Belief in an Age of Skepticism, by Tim Keller, Pastor of Redeemer Presbyterian Church in NYC.
 Keller is a prolific author as well as a pastor and church planter.
 He founded Redeemer in 1989 and it has grown to over 5000 members with many “daughter” churches in cities around the country.
 All are welcome to join us at anytime.
 The book is available in bookstores and through Smile Amazon (which give a portion of the proceeds to charities like St. Peter’s Episcopal Church, here. http://smile.amazon.com/Timothy-Keller/e/B001H6SAQW/ref=pd_ys_sf_s_283155_a1_1_b?_encoding=UTF8&refRID=1D5X02Q6Y1REXCPRA8WX

 Communion & Coffee Hour